FiniteMonkeys/UpsideDownLEDs/README.md

 ### Step 3: Adding a GenServer

-I'm going to want this code to eventually be persistent and long-lived, so it seems like a good idea at this point to make it into a server.
+I wanted this code to eventually be persistent and long-lived, so it seemed like a good idea at this point to make it into a server.
 I borrowed heavily from [the GenServer example on the Elixir web site](http://elixir-lang.org/getting-started/mix-otp/genserver.html); the result is in `lib/upside_down_leds/blinking_lights.ex`.

 ```elixir
 iex(1)> {:ok, lights} = UpsideDownLeds.BlinkingLights.start_link